Who We Are

-MOP is a faith-centered community organizing project based in West Michigan, with membership in Kalamazoo, Grand Rapids, and smaller towns in the area.
-For 20 years, MOP has fought to ensure that working families and people of color have a say in the important decisions being made about their neighborhoods and lives.
-MOP has led successful campaigns to increase health and dental care access for low-income families, and eliminate employment barriers for ex-offenders.
-Currently, the Kalamazoo MOP Council is working to support the civil rights of immigrants, build power with immigrant workers, to fund a Kalamazoo County homeless housing and prevention program, and to secure the votes of the Michigan Congressional delegation for Comprehensive Immigration Reform (CIR).
+MOP was a faith-centered community organizing project based in West Michigan, with membership in Kalamazoo, Grand Rapids, and smaller towns in the area.
+For 20 years, MOP fought to ensure that working families and people of color have a say in the important decisions being made about their neighborhoods and lives.
+MOP led successful campaigns to increase health and dental care access for low-income families, and eliminate employment barriers for ex-offenders.
+More recently, the Kalamazoo MOP Council worked to support the civil rights of immigrants, build power with immigrant workers, to fund a Kalamazoo County homeless housing and prevention program, and to secure the votes of the Michigan Congressional delegation for Comprehensive Immigration Reform (CIR).

-AIR is a statewide coalition of 50 labor, faith, social service, civil rights and business groups working to stand up for the civil rights of immigrant workers, families and students.
-AIR also conducts extensive community organizing of low-income Latino and Arab American families in Metro-Detroit.
-Since its founding in 2009, AIR has won important victories, including a new, stronger national policy against immigration enforcement at schools and churches, stopping state E-Verify legislation, and earning the votes of Michigan senators and a Republican Congressman for the DREAM Act.
-The AIR Coalition has recently been engaged in the fight for administrative relief, community education and implementation of the Deferred Action for Childhood Arrivals (DACA) Program, and securing the votes of the Michigan Congressional delegation for Comprehensive Immigration Reform (CIR).
+AIR was a statewide coalition of 100 labor, faith, social service, civil rights and business groups working to stand up for the civil rights of immigrant workers, families and students.
+AIR also conducted extensive community organizing of low-income Latino and Arab American families in Metro-Detroit.
+Since its founding in 2009, AIR won important victories, including a new, stronger national policy against immigration enforcement at schools and churches, stopping state E-Verify legislation, and earning the votes of Michigan senators and a Republican Congressman for the DREAM Act.
+The AIR Coalition engaged in the fight for administrative relief, community education and implementation of the Deferred Action for Childhood Arrivals (DACA) Program, and securing the votes of the Michigan Congressional delegation for Comprehensive Immigration Reform (CIR).